Bird wing

-Bird wings are a paired forelimb in birds.
-The wings give the birds the ability to fly, creating lift.
+Bird wings are paired forelimbs in birds, which evolved specialized feathers to generate lift and thrust and allow the birds to fly.

 Terrestrial flightless birds have reduced wings or none at all (for example, moa).
 In aquatic flightless birds (penguins), wings can serve as flippers.

 Anatomy

 Like most other tetrapods, the forelimb of birds consists of the shoulder (with the humerus), the forearm (with the ulna and the radius), and the hand.

 The hand of birds is substantially transformed: some of its bones have been reduced, and some others have merged with each other.
 Three bones of the metacarpus and part of the carpal bones merge into a carpometacarpus.
 The bones of three fingers are attached to it.
 The frontmost one bears an alula—a group of feathers that act like the slats of an airplane.
 Usually, this finger has one phalanx bone, the next has two, and the back has one (but some birds have one more phalanx on the first two fingers—the claw).